 K. I think it becomes clear.
-When the ego runs one’s life, we are totally convinced that the way to get ahead, or find happiness, or become successful, or get what we want, means that we have to “look out for number one,” we have to take as much as we can, we need to negotiate for the best deal for ourselves, because, as the world instructs, “if you don’t look out for yourself, no one else will.”
+When the ego runs one’s life, we are totally convinced that the way to get ahead, or find happiness, or become successful, or get what we want, means that we have to stand alone, to “look out for number one,” we have to take as much as we can, we need to negotiate the best deal for ourselves, because, as the world instructs, “if you don’t look out for yourself, no one else will.”

 E. In other words, separateness, isolation, hunkering down and protecting the self is the way forward.

 K. And that’s the “illusion” under which the whole world is laboring.
 And, of course, it’s anti-climactic to say, but – the only way that brings true happiness is to promote unity, harmony, and oneness.

 E. As we leave this topic, Dear, I would just like to say – simply outlining the problem will not convince anyone.
 When one has lived one’s life, for decades, grasping at private advantage at every turn, a short “sermon” as we’ve delivered here will issue as dispositive to no one.
 But I will tell you this.
 On the day when one’s eyes are opened to the “secret identity” of one’s Twin Soul, in a hot nano-second, when the joy of all that she is to you hits you like a tornado, then, one will enter certainty.

 K. We should say a little more about “freedom from illusion.”
 This is an extremely underrated point of wisdom.

 K. We’ve said that “freedom from illusion” means that (1) life is constructed on an appreciation of oneness, harmony, and unity; and that (2) to live life in an egocentric “every man for himself” way is to totally miss the essence of what it means to be human.